pietervogelaar/timezone_lwrp/README.md

 ## Platform

-Only tested on Debian 6.
+Tested on:
+- Ubuntu 12.04
+- Ubuntu 14.04
+- Debian 7.8

 ## Chef version

-Chef version >= `0.10.10` has to be used.
+Chef version >= `11.16.2` has to be used.

 # Usage

 This cookbook has been designed to provide **LWRP** for your own infrastructure recipes.
 Load this cookbook by your chef-client either by adding the line `depends "timezone"` to your infrastructure cookbook's metadata.rb file or by adding `recipe[timezone]` to your run\_list before the cookbook where you plan to use it.

 ## LWRP